Wildlife (Jungle) Safari in Nepal

 Best Time

 Jungle safaris in Sagarmatha National Park is also most favorable during the spring season (March to May) and the autumn season (September to November) since the climatic conditions are ideal for exploring wildlife.
-Trekking during these periods is characterized by better conditions to sight the animals and look at the nearby mountains.
+Trekking during these periods is characterized by better conditions to see the animals and look at the nearby mountains.

 People who wish to visit the Sagarmatha National Park normally fly to Lukla from Kathmandu and then trek into the park.
 The distances from Lukla to such places as Namche Bazaar act as a sort of starting point for further penetration into the territory.